2003 Detroit Lions season: Overview

 In his sophomore season, quarterback Joey Harrington started all 16 games for Detroit, throwing a career high 22 interceptions.

 The Lions were plagued with injuries before the regular season began.
 In May, wide receiver Scotty Anderson was stabbed outside a nightclub alongside his brother.
 Starting defensive tackle Luther Elliss suffered a torn pectoral in July, although it wouldn't require surgery and he would be back on the field before the regular season started.
 Two rookies were injured; Charles Rogers dislocated his finger in training camp and required stitches and James Davis injured his ribs.
 Two starters were lost to season ending injuries: James Stewart and Chris Cash to shoulder and knee injuries respectively.
 After the regular season began, injuries still piled up.
 Charles Rogers broke his collarbone in practice on October 7, ending his rookie season.
 They also lost punter John Jett to a calf injury and signed Nick Harris.
 During the Week 3 matchup against the Minnesota Vikings, André Goodman dislocated his shoulder and was out for the season.
 Dré Bly, Robert Porcher, Rod Babers, and Jimmy Wyrick also dealt with injuries.
 Victor Rogers and Chris Watson suffered back injuries and were put on injured reserve.
 During the Week 14 matchup against the San Diego Chargers, safety Corey Harris and long snapper Bradford Banta were lost for the season with a torn hamstring and broken collarbone respectively.

-The Lions began their season 1–6 and finished 5–11, fourth in the NFC North and thirteenth in the NFC and were eliminated from playoff contention in Week 14.
-The offense finished dead last in the league for yards and 26th in points scored.
-The passing game, led by second year quarterback and third overall pick Joey Harrington, had the fourth most attempts but finished 24th in passing yards.
+The Lions began their season 1–6 and finished 5–11, fourth in the NFC North and thirteenth in the NFC, and were eliminated from playoff contention in Week 14.
+The offense finished last in the league in yards and 26th in points scored.
+The passing game, led by second year quarterback and third overall pick Joey Harrington, had the fourth-most attempts but finished 24th in passing yards.
 The rushing game was the league's worst; 32nd in both rushing attempts and yards, and 30th in rushing touchdowns.
 The defense finished 25th and 24th in points allowed and yards allowed respectively, with the passing defense finishing 28th and 29th in yards and touchdowns and the rushing defense finishing in the middle of the league at 15th in rushing yards allowed.
 The Lions broke an NFL record for the most consecutive road losses with 24, one more than the previous record holder Houston Oilers from 1981 to 1984.
 They broke the record in their last road game of the season in a Week 16 game against the Carolina Panthers.
 Individually, quarterback Harrington threw a career-high 22 interceptions in his 16 starts.
 Az-Zahir Hakim led the team in receiving yards with 449 and Shawn Bryson lead the team in rushing yards with 606.
 Cornerback Dré Bly, on the back of six interceptions, 15 passes defended, and 60 combined tackles, was named to the Pro Bowl and second team All-Pro, the only Lion to make either team.